 On the other hand, the investor may infer that if she finds a small company with strong fundamental growth and stays with the company when it crosses barriers like ₹10,000 cr market capitalization, then the market, in general, will appreciate the company for its “stable business” and no “existential threat”.
 As a result, the market will then give this company a premium of 10-15 PE ratio, which will add a significant amount of return to her portfolio performance.

-In any case, during this exercise, I found that companies with strong fundamental business performance with a market capitalization over about ₹10,000 cr were trading at a premium of 10-15 PE ratio than the smaller companies with strong fundamental business growth.
+In any case, during this exercise, I found that the companies with strong fundamental business performance with a market capitalization over about ₹10,000 cr were trading at a premium of 10-15 PE ratio than the smaller companies with strong fundamental business growth.

 6) Smaller companies had a slower growth over last 10-year in their business than larger companies: